 Learn more: Multiplication.com

-5. Flip and add one or subtract one
+5. Flip and add 1 or subtract 1

 There are a few versions of this basic addition and subtraction game.
 We like this one: Remove the face cards from the deck.
 Flip a card.
-If it’s red, add one and say the amount out loud.
-If it’s black, subtract one.
-Get it right?
-You get to keep the card!
+If it’s red, add 1 and say the amount out loud.
+If it’s black, subtract 1.
+If you get it right, you get to keep the card.

-Learn more: Plus One Minus One/Creative Family Fun
+Learn more: Plus 1 Minus 1/Creative Family Fun

 6. Go fish for pairs that make 10